[Completely rewritten on February 22, 2015 using new screenshots from TurboTax Online for 2014 tax year.]

 It’s a difficult topic because there can be many variations.
 Employers issuing the RSUs don’t help because they are afraid of liabilities.
 They just say “consult your tax advisor” as if everyone has one.
 Tax software doesn’t make it easy either.
 Although there are many variations, the software tends to go by just one.
 If your situation fits it, you may be able to muddle through.
 If it doesn’t, the software confuses you more than it helps you because your situation doesn’t match what it thinks you have.

 For the longest time I only addressed the issue generically.
 I refused to work as free tech support for the software companies.
 If you paid for the software, they should help you with how to use it.
 Now I give up.
 I realize people are looking for step-by-step help and the software companies aren’t providing it.
-Although this may be a little late for this year, there is always next year.

 Click on Topic Search.

 Answer “Yes” to “Did You Sell Any Investments?”

 Import your 1099-B if your broker is on the list or just type the numbers yourself from the 1099-B you received.
 I continue with typing it yourself here.